vdh-anssi/opc-ua_security/README.md

-A Formal Security Analysis of OPC-UA.
+A Formal Security Analysis of OPC UA.
 =====================================

 This file gives detailed instructions on how to use ProVerif to: